rahultiwarigithub/Library-Management-System/README.md

 ![register_page](https://user-images.githubusercontent.com/36193784/226751891-c905e785-055e-4b54-898a-d4c0f0b1d8f4.png)

 From this page, any user can registered himself into the library.
 Only after successful registration he/she will be able to access library books.
-Every transaction made by user will be persisted to the database in teh transaction records
+Every transaction made by user will be persisted to the database in the transaction records

 #### Below are the properties of a transaction entity :
 ![transaction_data_sample](https://user-images.githubusercontent.com/36193784/226753643-01cc614e-6de7-4bc0-bae7-8caea9c286ce.png)